astampoulis/makam/WIP.md

 - [x] update documentation and installation procedure
 - [x] avoid relying on npm test publish
 - [x] add travis ci for building on a mac
-- [ ] add way to include mac binaries in npm package
+- [x] include mac binaries in npm package
+- [x] use curl instead of wget on circle
 - [ ] test with a mac
 - [ ] start on the aws lambda stuff? or separate PR
 - [ ] publish 0.7.0 package to npm